mheydt/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 The following chart shows the total steps by day.
+Note that it is a bar chart, not a histogram.
+A histogram wouldn't make sense in showing total steps per day.

 ```r
 stepsByDay <- aggregate(steps ~ date, d, sum)